-NY Fed markets head says central bank will be transparent with new lending facilities
+NY Fed markets head says 'time is of the essence' in establishing new lending facilities

 Singh previously worked as a senior partner and chief U.S. economist at SPX Capital.
 He also worked at the Treasury Department from 2011 to 2017 in financial markets and as deputy assistant secretary for international affairs.

-In his remarks Friday, Singh said the Fed will be transparent and help increase public understanding of its efforts to support markets and the economy.
-He said the bank is doing this by posting information online about eligible borrowers, the terms of the facilities and sharing answers to frequently asked questions.
+In his remarks on Friday, Singh said the Fed will be transparent by posting information online about eligible borrowers, the terms of the facilities and sharing answers to frequently asked questions.

 “We look forward to engaging with our oversight bodies and those appointed under the CARES Act to ensure that the American people understand the steps we are taking on their behalf as faithful stewards of the public trust,” he said.